-Understanding the Age of Consent in Illinois: A Comprehensive Guide
+Understanding the Age of Consent in Illinois: A complete walkthrough

 Introduction: What is the Age of Consent?

 The age of consent refers to the minimum age at which an individual is legally considered capable of consenting to sexual activity.
 In Illinois, this age is 17.
-This means that sexual intercourse between a person aged 17 or older and another person is generally legal, provided that the other person is also of legal age.
-However, this seemingly simple definition opens the door to several crucial exceptions and complexities.
+Basically, sexual intercourse between a person aged 17 or older and another person is generally legal, provided that the other person is also of legal age.
+That said, this seemingly simple definition opens the door to several crucial exceptions and complexities.
 Violating Illinois' age of consent laws can result in serious criminal charges, including felony convictions with significant penalties.
 This article will dissect these complexities to provide a clear understanding of the legal landscape.

 The Illinois Age of Consent Statute: Key Provisions